Attz: Trump presidency could affect Trinidad and Tobago in different ways

 Newsday asked what the Prime Minister should be doing about the Dragon deal.

-Attz said she imagined all risks to the deal would have been factored into the negotiations, even as she recalled the Government assuring Dragon was an air-tight deal "We do not know what was the agreement.
+Attz said she imagined all risks to the deal would have been factored into the negotiations, even as she recalled the Government assuring Dragon was an air-tight deal.

-"We must wait to see the 'temperature' coming out of Washington DC with regard to Venezuela and any economic arrangement Venezuela has with its allies."
+"We must wait to see the 'temperature' coming out of Washington, DC, with regard to Venezuela and any economic arrangement Venezuela has with its allies."

-Attz said if Trump puts higher tariffs on Chinese exports that could raise certain retail prices globally including TT, but boost business productivity in the US.
+Attz said if Trump puts higher tariffs on Chinese exports that could raise certain retail prices globally including in TT, but boost business productivity in the US.

 "There is a lot to unpack," Attz said.